betsystevens/combinations/README.md

     combination: combination
   }
   ```
-  - import into another file
+  - import into your file
   ```
   // import modules and use